Skip to content

 When you start evaluating different systems, it’s easy to get caught up in the technical specifications.
 But the most important questions are practical ones.
 How will this hold up after a full season of use?
 Will it help my team respond faster in an emergency?
 Will our guests actually wear it?
 How easily can my staff learn to use it?
 A system that looks great on paper might fail in practice if it’s not built for the real world.
 To help you make a confident choice, we’ve broken down the five key areas you should focus on.
 These pillars will help you assess whether a system is truly a valuable addition to your safety plan or just another piece of complicated tech.

-Durability and Water Resistance
+Look for Durability and Water Resistance

 An aquatic environment is tough on equipment.
 Between constant exposure to water, pool chemicals, and daily handling by staff and swimmers, any device you introduce needs to be built to last.
 Look for wearables made from high-quality, waterproof materials that can withstand the rigors of a busy season.
 The system’s hardware, from the individual swimmer tags to the charging stations, should be sturdy and resilient.
 Investing in durable equipment from the start means you’ll have a reliable system you can count on day in and day out, reducing downtime and replacement costs.
 This isn't just about saving money; it's about ensuring your safety net is always operational when you need it most.

-Pinpoint Accuracy and Fast Response
+Demand Pinpoint Accuracy and a Fast Response

 When a swimmer is in distress, every second is critical.
 A general alert isn't enough; your team needs to know exactly where to direct their attention.
 The most effective wearable systems provide pinpoint accuracy, identifying the precise location of an incident in the water.
 This technology should send immediate alerts with both sound and light, guiding lifeguards to the swimmer who needs help without any guesswork.
 This level of precision transforms your team’s response, making it faster, more efficient, and ultimately more effective at preventing serious incidents.
 It removes the uncertainty from the initial moments of an emergency, allowing for a confident and swift rescue.

-Comfort and Ease of Use for Swimmers
+Prioritize Comfort and Ease of Use for Swimmers

 A safety device only works if people wear it correctly, and comfort is key to compliance.
 The best wearables are lightweight, unobtrusive, and designed to be forgotten once they’re on.
 Look for systems that offer comfortable headbands or clips that don't interfere with movement or performance in the water.
 The easier the device is for a swimmer to put on and wear, the more likely they are to use it consistently.
 This focus on user experience is crucial for facilities with a high volume of guests.
 When the safety measure feels like a natural part of the swimming experience, you achieve widespread adoption without resistance.

-Seamless Integration with Your Facility's Tech
+Ensure Seamless Integration with Existing Tech

 Adding new technology shouldn't create new problems.
 A wearable safety system should seamlessly integrate with your facility’s existing safety protocols and operational technology.
 The ideal system enhances your lifeguards' abilities without requiring a complete overhaul of their workflow.
 Consider how the alerts will be received and how the system communicates with your central hub and staff.
 A smooth integration means your team can adopt the new tools quickly, with minimal disruption and training.
 This allows them to focus on what they do best: keeping swimmers safe, now with an even more powerful tool at their disposal.

-Reliable, All-Day Battery Life
+Confirm It Has Reliable, All-Day Battery Life

 A safety system is only as good as its power source.
 You need wearables that can operate reliably throughout your facility’s longest and busiest days.
 Before committing to a system, ask critical questions about its battery life and charging process.
 Does it require frequent charging, or can it last for a full day of operation?
 Is the charging process simple and efficient for your staff to manage?
 A dependable power supply ensures continuous monitoring, so you never have to worry about a device failing during peak hours.
 This reliability is the foundation of a trustworthy safety net for your swimmers and staff.